-The positives and highlights would be the V60 exterior looks perfect but I feel it sits a little low and felt a little like I fell into it when getting into it where I really think that Volvo should make every V60 and V90 Cross Country configuration to simplify since higher SUV like vehicles are more popular.
-For me personally the V90 rear looks a little too posh but looks better as a higher Cross Country.
+The positives and highlights would be the V60 exterior looks perfect but I feel it sits too low and kind of felt like I fell into it when getting in where I really think Volvo just should make every V60 and V90 have Cross Country suspension to simplify since higher SUV like vehicles are more popular.
+For me personally the V90 rear looks too posh but it does look better as a higher Cross Country.
 As far as interior I really hate the standard single spoke steering wheel and the two piece deco inlay rim which I find ugly and uncomfortable and does not look as nice as the R-Design steering wheel that I think should be standard.
 I also cannot stand the funky dashes and vents in S/V90 and S/V/XC60 that to me look cheap like something that just does not belong in a high end Volvo.
 The interior highlight was the nice dark wood grain in the V60 that I expect in a luxury vehicle and really gave the interior a nicer more upscale feel.
-It was very disappointing and was a deal breaker for me that the V90 Cross Country did not have a traditional dark wood grain option when I went to configure.
+It was disappointing and probably a deal breaker for me that the V90 Cross Country did not have a traditional dark wood grain option when I went to configure.